FLOWN

 REFLECTIONS & IMPACT

-Although direct implementation and impact metrics were limited, the work laid strong strategic foundations that position Flown for ongoing growth and enhanced user engagement.
+While direct implementation and measurable impact were limited, the work established stronger foundations for clarity, engagement, and long-term product growth.

 A Virtual Hub for Deep Work

-FLOWN is a global virtual co-working platform tailored for remote workers, empowering users to achieve sustained deep focus through guided work sessions and productivity tools.
+Flown is a global virtual co-working platform designed to help remote workers sustain deep focus through guided work sessions.

 (01)